fpdetective/fpdetective/README.md

 Below we give a description of the parameters that are passed to the `agents.py` module.
 * --index_url: path to the file containing the list of URLs to crawl
 * --stop: index of the url_file where the crawl will stop
-* --start: index of the url_file where the crawl will start
+* --start (optional): index of the url_file where the crawl will start
 * --type: the agent can be:
    * lazy: uses phantomjs and only visits homepages
    * clicker: uses phantomjs and clicks a number of login-like links